-Nearly 50 years after the visit of Johan Cruyff’s Ajax for a European Cup semi-final, Trnava is once again an international football hub thanks to the recent €28-million reconstruction of the Štadión Antona Malatinského.
+Nearly 50 years after the visit of Johan Cruyff’s Ajax for a European Cup semi-final, Trnava is once again an international football hub thanks to the €28-million reconstruction of the Štadión Antona Malatinského.

 Named after the master coach who created the Spartak Trnava side that won five Czechoslovak titles in six seasons and took Ajax to the wire, the stadium reopened under the commercial co-title of the City Arena in 2015.

-Given the seemingly interminable delays to the rebuilding of Slovan’s Tehelné Pole ground in Bratislava, the Anton Malatinsky Stadium has become Slovakia’s national arena.
+Given the seemingly interminable delays to the rebuilding of Slovan’s Tehelné Pole ground in Bratislava, the Anton Malatinsky Stadium soon become Slovakia’s national arena.
 A pre-Euro visit by Northern Ireland attracted a crowd of 18,000, just short of overall capacity – in 2015-16, Spartak attracted nearly three times the Slovak league average of 2,400, Slovan Bratislava included.

 A merger of Šk Čechie and ČšŠk created a single Trnava club in 1923, shortly after the city became part of the newly created Czechoslovakia.
 Before this, as Nagyszombat, Trnava was part of Hungary – unlike in nearby Bratislava, there are no records of any clubs being formed under Habsburg rule, although the game was quick to develop almost everywhere else in Greater Hungary.
 Again, unlike Bratislava, Trnava was always a defiantly Slovak stronghold.
 Under 50km (30 miles) from today’s capital, Spartak’s clash with Slovan is close enough to be called a derby.